When is the best time to start SAT or ACT prep?

 What is the Cancellation Policy?

-- Cancellations must be received by 6 pm the night before the session.
+- Cancellations must be received by 6 pm the night before the session to avoid a late fee.

-- Contact your tutor directly by phone or email to cancel or reschedule.
+- Contact your tutor or a director by phone or email to cancel or reschedule.
 A staff directory can be found in the Welcome Letter.

 - $30 cancellation fee will be charged for late cancellations.